Why choose us?

 Some examples of how this project has helped benefit individuals with special needs include:

-A female player who suffers from Down syndrome has learned the five core skills of football (running with the ball, dribbling, turning, passing and shooting).
+A female player with Down syndrome has learned the five core skills of football (running with the ball, dribbling, turning, passing and shooting).
 Due to her development of these skills she won the female player of the year award last season in front of an audience of 400+ people.

 Another player who attends on a regular basis, was offered the work opportunity of a lifetime, when he was asked to support the head grounds man on match days at Stadium: MK.
 His first day at work was in front of around 10,000 people.